martinkr/onelinecode/doc/string.md

 ## `truncateAfterWords`

-Returns the string truncated to the given amount of chars while preserving full words
+Returns the string truncated to the given amount of chars while preserving full words.